La Mota Castle (San Sebastián): 16th century

-Illustration by Joris Hoefnagel of San Sebastian in the mid 16th century.
+Illustration by Joris Hoefnagel of San Sebastián in the mid 16th century.
 The ramparts proposed by the governor, Villaturiel, had been completed by 1554.

 From the beginning of the 16th century, and throughout the first half of that century, there had been talk of greatly enlarging the castle to six bastions and five curtain walls.

 In 1520, Charles V, Holy Roman Emperor, ordered the restoration of the ruined castle.
 The works were carried out according to the plans drawn up by Gabriele Tadino di Martinengo, recently appointed Capitán General de la Artillería de España y Aragón, in 1524.
 In 1526, a large semi-circular bastion, known as the "cubo de la Reina" ["the Queen's bastion"] (named after Joanna of Castile) was added to the south face of the "Macho", the keep.
 In 1535, another bastion was added to the castle and at the gate to the docks.

 In 1541, the governor of the castle, Captain Francisco de Villaturiel, who had been sent there in 1535 to oversee the works, wrote that while a lot of money had been spent on the necessary fortifications, it made little sense that these were badly guarded and therefore requested 100 soldiers to defend the city and its castle.
 That same year, the captain general of Guipúzcoa, Sancho de Leyva reported that Villaturiel only had a garrison of ten troops at San Sebastián, with old artillery pieces and arquebuses without ammunition.

 In 1542, Charles V ordered the construction of the "cubo Imperial" ("Imperial bastion"), probably projected by Luis Pizano, to replace the existing heart-shaped defensive structure to the town, and incorporated two bastions (Ingente and Gobernador) on either side of it, to make up what was known as the "frente real" ("royal front") to protect it from attacks coming from the south, or landward face.